 Varicose veins are unsightly visible bulging veins in the lower limbs.
-For most people they are only a cosmetic concern, but they can become painful, or lead to leg swelling, pigmentation, bleeding, dermatitis, or even ulcers
+For some people they are only a cosmetic concern, but they can frequently become painful, or lead to leg swelling, pigmentation, bleeding, clotting, dermatitis, or even ulcers.

 They are primarily caused by a combination of genetics and age, but certain occupations which involve a lot of standing can make them more symptomatic.